khulnasoft-lab/design.khulnasoft.com/contents/components/list.md

 A list contains a single column of content, and each list item is place in an individual row.

-Lists are commonly laid out vertically, but the items can be position horizontally depending on CSS styles.
+Lists are commonly laid out vertically, but the items can be positioned horizontally depending on CSS styles.
 For example, see [Tabs](/components/tabs).

 ## Demo